Playbooks-xyz/playbooks-core/packages/ui/README.md

 # Overview
- An interface library for Playbooks
+ An interface library for Playbooks built with Tailwind.

 ## Prerequisites
 - Font Awesome